Peach Salsa with Tomatoes (Sweet, Spicy & Perfect for Summer)

 - 1 cup white vinegar

-- 8 cups dices peaches
+- 8 cups diced peaches

 - 4 cups diced tomatoes